allegro/blog/_posts/2024-12-01-automating-periodic-data-transfer-from-operational-database-to-a-data-warehouse.md

 **How Debezium Works with PostgreSQL**:

- - Uses PostgreSQL's Write-Ahead Logs (WAL) to track table changes.
+ - Uses PostgreSQL’s Write-Ahead Logs (WAL) to track table changes.
  - Can monitor specific tables (e.g., an `outbox` table).
  - Publishes changes to Kafka topics as JSON events.